-14.1 Policy.
+14.1 POLICY.
 Promotion decisions are not merely a totaling of an employee's annual performance evaluations.
 Rather, the University, through its faculty, professional employees, and administrators, assesses the employee's potential for growth and scholarly contribution as well as past meritorious performance.

-14.2 Cumulative Progress Evaluations.
+14.2 CUMULATIVE PROGRESS EVALUATIONS.

-- (a) Beginning with the second year of employment, Assistant Professors eligible for consideration for promotion to Associate Professor shall be apprised of their progress toward promotion.
-For example, employees hired Fall 2012 or Spring 2013 will receive their first cumulative progress evaluation in Spring 2014.
+- (a) Beginning with the second year of employment, tenure earning Assistant Professors eligible for consideration for promotion to Associate Professor shall be apprised of their progress toward promotion.
+For example, employees hired in Fall 20122019 or Spring 20132020 will receive their first cumulative progress evaluation in Spring 20142021.
 The appraisal shall be included as a separate component of the annual evaluation and is intended to provide assistance and counseling to candidates to help them to qualify themselves for promotion.
+Tenured employees eligible for consideration for promotion to Professor shall be apprised of their progress toward promotion at least once prior to submitting their promotion dossier.
 The employee may request, in writing, a meeting with an administrator at the next higher level to discuss concerns regarding the promotion appraisal which were not resolved in previous discussions with the evaluator. - (b) Other employees who are eligible for promotion may, at their option and upon written request, be similarly apprised of their progress toward promotion.

-14.3 Criteria.
+14.3 CRITERIA...

-- (a) Promotion decisions shall be a result of meritorious performance and shall be based upon established criteria specified in writing by the University.
-All affected employees shall be given a copy of the criteria.
-The University may modify these criteria so long as the local UFF Chapter has been notified of the proposed changes and offered an opportunity to discuss such changes in consultation with the president or representative.
-Changes in criteria shall not become effective until one (1) year following adoption of the changes, unless mutually agreed to in writing by the local UFF Chapter President and the president.
+(a) Promotion decisions shall be a result of meritorious performance and shall be based upon established criteria specified in writing by the University.
+All affected employees shall be givennotified where to locate a copy of the criteria.
+The University and/or unit faculty may modify these criteria so long as the local UFF Chapter has been notified majority of the proposed changes and offered an opportunity to discuss such changes tenured faculty in consultation with the president or representative. department/unit or the dean has initiated this change.
+Changes in criteria shall not become effective until one (1)-year following adoption of the changes, unless mutually agreed to in writing by the local UFF Chapter President majority secret ballot of the department or unit's tenured faculty (or all faculty in the department, if there are fewer than three tenured faculty in the department) and the president approval by the university's representative.
 The date of adoption shall be the date on which the changes are approved by the administrator at the highest level required under applicable University policies and procedures.
-Any proposal to develop or modify promotion criteria shall be available for discussion by members of the affected departments/units before adoption. - (b) The University is encouraged to review its promotion criteria which may exist at the University, college/school, or department/unit level to ensure that such criteria are consistent with each other and that they comport with the mission of the University and its various academic units.
+Any proposal to develop or modify promotion criteria shall be available for discussion by members of the affected departments/units before adoption.

-(c) Promotion criteria shall be available in the department/unit office and/or at the college/unit level.
+- (b) The University is encouraged to review its promotion criteria which may exist at the University, college/school, or department/unit level to ensure that such criteria are consistent with each other and that they comport with the mission of the University and its various academic units. - (c) Promotion criteria shall be available in the department/unit office and/or at the college/unit level.